keks24/raspberry-pi-luks/README.md

 Please unlock disk cryptroot: raspberry
 ```

-After entering the password, the system should start.
+After entering the password, the `Raspberry Pi` should boot.

 # Further steps
 ## Updating all installed packages